Welcome to our website.

 Parishioners of Our Lady Of the Way, and others, who seek to engage in dialogue and understanding around issues of peace and justice, can find articles of interest, news of upcoming events, and links to related sites here.

-Pope Francis in his address for the World Day of Peace says:
+Pope Francis in his address for the World Day of Peace on 1 January 2020 said:

 We intend to be inclusive and welcome people from outside our parish and faith to join with us in this journey.